harrietrc/loadimpact-docs/jekyll/_v4/how-to-tutorials/how-to-load-test-an-api-with-k6.md

 ## Executing tests and viewing results

-If your API is publicly accessible on the internet, you can run this script from Load Impact cloud by running this command:
+If your API is publicly accessible on the internet, you can run this script from LoadImpact cloud by running this command:
 {% highlight console %}
 $ k6 cloud API_scenario_test.js
 {% endhighlight %}